-

 In 1993 he moved south to Portsmouth and scored 31 goals in 179 appearances before making five starts for Blackpool during a brief loan spell.
 He then spent a season each at Carlisle and then Kidderminster before signing for Rhyl in 2001.
 At Belle Vue he scored four goals from ten starts.

 Durnin was to return to League football in 2001 and made 47 starts for Port Vale, scoring twice.
+He alsc scored four goals in fifteen appearances for Accrngton Stanley whom he joined in August 2003.
 After a spell in non league he retired in 2004 and can still be seen playing for Liverpool Masters X1.

 Lee Trundle